DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

 5. Entity

-    An entity is a persistent domain object.
+    An entity is a lightweight persistent domain object.
 Each entity class will represent a table in our database, and an entity's instance will contain the data of a single row of that table.

-    Each entity will have an id field that represents the primary key in the table.
+    Each entity will have an **id** field that represents the primary key in the table.

+    To define correctly an Entity class, we need to follow [some requirements](https://docs.oracle.com/cd/E19798-01/821-1841/6nmq2cpai/index.html):
+    - The class must be annotated with the javax.persistence.Entity annotation.

+    - The class must have a public or protected, no-argument constructor.
+The class may have other constructors.

+    - The class must not be declared final.
+No methods or persistent instance variables must be declared final.

+    - If an entity instance is passed by value as a detached object, such as through a session bean’s remote business interface, the class must implement the Serializable interface.

+    - Entities may extend both entity and non-entity classes, and non-entity classes may extend entity classes.

+    - Persistent instance variables must be declared private, protected, or package-private and can be accessed directly only by the entity class’s methods.
+Clients must access the entity’s state through accessor or business methods.

 <br>